tomstryhn/PowerShell/ActiveDirectory/Get-UnresolvableSIDsFromADObjectACLAccessRules/README.md

 # Get-UnresolvableSIDsFromADObjectACLAccessRules

-Lists all the unique Unresolvable SID(s) in the ACL Access Rules from an ADObject, using -Verbose will additionally output statistics, usefull when using pipeline input to the function.
+Lists all the unique Unresolvable SID(s) in the ACL Access Rules from an ADObject, using -Verbose will additionally output statistics, usefull when using pipeline input.

 ## Table of Content